-Sompot Chidgasornpongse’s Railway sleepers was shot through a period of eight years.
+Sompot Chidgasornpongse’s Railway Sleepers was shot through a period of eight years.
 This peculiar ride, all seen from the interiors of various Thai railway trains, is cleverly edited like it was only one long travel of a few hours through the country.

 The camera takes a long glance in third class.
 A couple sleeping, a fortune teller doing her thing, a guitar player, a group of people singing, Monks reading.
-And the voices of unseen traveling sales (wo)men offering about anything.
+And the voices of unseen traveling sales (wo)men offering just about anything.
 Water, coffee, sandwiches, various objects.
 Everything at 5 Baht.
 We constantly hear them shouting about the various products they offer without really seeing them.
 No need to get off, everything’s here.

-On the Railway sleepers train, the journey evolves without notice into a social meditation.
+On the Railway Sleepers train, the journey evolves without notice into a social meditation.
 A symbolic, cinematic voyage within Thai society.